-Director - Tim joined the board in 2019 and brings us extensive experience in non-profit work, several social justice issues, and research regarding sexual abuse and its effects on individuals, families and the community.
-He is currently the pastor of Daybreak Community Church in Airdrie.
-Over his pastoral career, Tim has worked with a variety of social initiatives such as the John Howard Society, Odyssey House Safe-Home, The Mustard Seed and MK Safety Net.
+Tim Callaway - Director: Tim joined the board in 2019 and brings us extensive experience in non-profit work, several social justice issues, and research regarding sexual abuse and its effects on individuals, families and the community.
+Over his pastoral career in four Alberta churches, Tim has worked with a variety of social initiatives such as the John Howard Society, Odyssey House Safe-Home, The Mustard Seed and MK Safety Net.
 He is a graduate of Prairie College, Providence College, University of Waterloo, Trinity Divinity School, and the University of South Africa.

 A former journalist in both mainstream and religious media, Tim is the author of three books and brings his knowledge of passion for social justice to his role at Airdrie P.O.W.E.R.
 He is a valuable asset to our board.